prisma/prisma-engines/README.md

 ### Testing engines in `prisma/prisma`

-You can trigger releases from this repository to npm that can be used for testing the engines in `prisma/prisma` both automatically, or manually:
+You can trigger releases from this repository to npm that can be used for testing the engines in `prisma/prisma` either automatically or manually:

 #### Automated integration releases from this repository to npm

 (Since July 2022).
-Any branch name starting with `integration/` will, first, run the full test suite in Buildkite `[Test] Prisma Engines` and, second, if passing, run the publish pipeline (build and upload engines to S3)
+Any branch name starting with `integration/` will, first, run the full test suite in Buildkite `[Test] Prisma Engines` and, second, if passing, run the publish pipeline (build and upload engines to S3 & R2)

 The journey through the pipeline is the same as a commit on the `main` branch.
 - It will trigger [`prisma/engines-wrapper`](https://github.com/prisma/engines-wrapper) and publish a new [`@prisma/engines-version`](https://www.npmjs.com/package/@prisma/engines-version) npm package but on the `integration` tag.